 Cover, lower heat so it is bubbling gently.
 Let stew cook covered for 20 minutes.
 Leave lid gives a stir again just checking couscous isn’t stuck together.
 Cover back again, cook a further 10-20 minutes.
 Stir again.
 At this point beef is about good tender.

 Remove lid and let stew continue to simmer for about 5 minutes.
-The sauce will have reduced and be richly flavorful.
+The sauce will have reduced and be richly flavourful.
 Adjust seasonings to taste with salt and pepper.
 Remove herbs and serve with additional stout.

 Note: You might need more time cooking if beef isn’t tender yet.
 You can add potatoes, mushrooms, green beans, peas or corn.
 You can use vegetables stock if you like.
 You can use can diced tomatoes instead of paste.
 If you want more gravy add more stock.
 You can omit couscous and add pasta.